JasonPeral/network_plus_self_study_guide/section_four_media_connectors/copper_network_connections.md

         - Standard telecommunication network interface for voice and data connections
         - RJ-11(voice) and RJ-45(data) are common connector types
         - Uses twisted pair cables with defined pinout configurations
+    - RJ-X Registered Jack
+        - Standard telecommunication network interface for voice and data connections
+        - RJ-11(voice) and RJ-45(data) are common connector types
+        - Uses twisted pair cables with defined pinout configurations
+    - What are RJ-11 and RJ-45 used for?
+        - RJ-11: Voice networks (telephones)
+        - RJ-45: Data networks (Ethernet)

+            Both use twisted pair wiring.

+    - What is RG-X (Radio Guide)?
+        - A series of coaxial cables used in high-speed internet, TV, and radio communications.
+Common types include RG-6 and RG-59.
+    - What is RG-6 used for?

+        Cable TV, satellite, and internet connections.
+It has better shielding and a thicker gauge than RG-59.

+    - What is RG-59 used for?
+        - Older coaxial cable applications like analog video and legacy systems.

 ### Registered Jack (RJ-X)